jia2zhang/weather-reminder/README.md

     + Create and activate your own TWILIO_ACCOUNT_SID, TWILIO_AUTH_TOKEN, SENDER_SMS, and RECIPIENT_SMS credentials on <Twilio.com>
     + Follow the rest of the instructions below and you'll be all set!

+## Software Requirements

+The following software are required to execute and run this TFR program:

+    + Python 3.7
+    + Anaconda Version 3.7
+    + Visual Studio Code text editor
+    + GitHub Desktop
+    + Git Bash (Windows)

+For more information on installation, please use the instructions on my professor's GitHub: <https://github.com/prof-rossetti/nyu-info-2335-201905/blob/master/units/unit-0.md>

 ## Setup

 Navigate to the repository using either Terminal or Git Bash